soult/hexbright/programs/low_light/README.md

 * Low: Keep the button pressed, release to turn off
 * Normal: Click to turn on, click to turn off
-* High: Double-Click to turn on, click to turn off
+* High: In Normal mode, keep the button pressed

 Battery status:
 ---------------